Table of Contents

 First off, green tea has both a natural level of caffeine and l-theanine, which boost brain function (especially when taken in moderate doses).

 Green tea has also been proven to support fat burning and reduce your risk of heart disease, which can help make sure that your brain is consistently supplied with a steady flow of healthy blood.
+It's also an excellent option to drink during your intermittent fast, whether you’re fasting for its health benefits or religious reasons.

 Pumpkin is one of the most diverse sources of key brain nutrients, boasting a wide variety of antioxidants, key nutrients like omega 3s, and natural carbohydrates that make it an incredible brain food across the board.